aspose-total/Aspose.Total-Products/total/en/java/conversion/pptx-to-xltm/_index.md

 {{< blocks/products/pf/feature-page-header h1="Convert PPTX to XLTM via Java or Online App" h2="On Premise Java API to export PPTX to XLTM without using Microsoft<sup>&reg;</sup> Excel or PowerPoint" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+Aspose.Total for Java is a comprehensive suite of APIs that enables developers to create, manipulate, convert, and render a wide range of file formats.
+It includes APIs for manipulating Microsoft Office documents, PDFs, images, and more.
+With Aspose.Total for Java, you can easily convert PPTX files to XLTM in two simple steps.

+The first step is to export the PPTX file to HTML using Aspose.Slides for Java.
+Aspose.Slides for Java is a powerful API that enables developers to create, manipulate, and convert presentations in the PPTX, PPT, PPSX, PPS, POTX, POT, ODP, and OTP formats.
+It also allows developers to export presentations to HTML, PDF, XPS, TIFF, JPEG, PNG, and other image formats.

+The second step is to convert the HTML file to XLTM using Aspose.Cells for Java.
+Aspose.Cells for Java is a powerful API that enables developers to create, manipulate, and convert spreadsheets in the XLSX, XLS, XLSM, XLSB, CSV, and other formats.
+It also allows developers to export spreadsheets to HTML, PDF, XPS, TIFF, JPEG, PNG, and other image formats.

-You can convert PPTX file to XLTM via [Aspose.Total for Java](https://products.aspose.com/total/java/) in two step steps.
-In the first step you can export PPTX to HTML by using [Aspose.Slides for Java](https://products.aspose.com/slides/java/).
-Secondly, by using [Aspose.Cells for Java](https://products.aspose.com/cells/java/), you can convert HTML to XLTM.
+By using Aspose.Total for Java, you can easily convert PPTX files to XLTM in two simple steps.
+First, you can export the PPTX file to HTML using Aspose.Slides for Java.
+Then, you can convert the HTML file to XLTM using Aspose.Cells for Java.
+With Aspose.Total for Java, you can quickly and easily convert PPTX files to XLTM and other formats.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}